 Fixed income and equity investments classified in Level 1 of the fair value hierarchy are valued using prices quoted in active markets for those securities.
 Fixed income investments classified in Level 2 of the fair value hierarchy are valued using a matrix pricing technique.
 Matrix pricing is used to value securities based on the securities' relationship to benchmark quoted prices.
 Investments measured at cost are included to account for all investments.
-These assets represent cash equivalents.
+These assets represent cash equivalents and INTERCAP bonds.

-STIP has the following value measurements as of June 30th:
+STIP has the following value measurements as of June 30th (amounts in thousands):